 Eventually, this will be replaced with the Customs Declaration Service, or CDS, which already must be used for goods moving to or from Northern Ireland (including goods moving between Northern Ireland and England, Wales or Scotland).

-But as of now, the CHIEF system remains in use, and should be used as of 1 January 2021 for most imports and exports.
+But as of now, the CHIEF system remains in use, and should be used for most imports and exports.

 Duty deferment account

-If you import regularly then paying duties, VAT and excise duty monthly might make more sense, rather than paying them immediately upon import.
+If you import regularly, paying customs duties, VAT and excise duty monthly might make more sense, rather than doing so immediately upon import.

 You may need to apply for licences to import certain goods into the UK, and some goods might require an inspection fee be paid.

-Additionally, Incoterms determine when risk and liability passes from the seller to the buyer – something that will not be as clear cut with customs borders, compared to the free travel of goods before Brexit/end of the withdrawal period.
+Additionally, Incoterms determine when risk and liability passes from the seller to the buyer – something that is not as clear cut with customs borders, compared to the free travel of goods before Brexit/end of the transition period.

 There might be additional issues you’ll need to consider when importing goods, such as using the correct border inspection post and pre-notification of the movement of goods.